IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

   permissions requested in the manifest file (`-g`).
 See also the [ADB Package Manager](https://developer.android.com/studio/command-line/adb#pm) documentation.

-Configuration `Run IVI Example` as delivered with the SDK has these settings pre-configured.
+Configuration `Run IVI Template app` as delivered with the SDK has these settings pre-configured.
+For the example applications you can configure this yourself, if needed.

 ![Android Studio package manager](images/android_studio_package_manager.png)